 - Lastly you can freeze your starter.
 Thats right!
 You can freeze it.
 Similar to the refrigerator method, the yeast and bacteria will simply go to sleep and once you thaw it and begin feeding again your starter will become active and lively again.

-Warning: Your Easy Sourdough Starter could experience this.
+Warning: Your Sourdough Starter could experience this.

 If your starter begins to separate when stored in the refrigerator and you see liquid on top, this is called hooch.
 It’s completely normal when not fed but should be avoided.
-Hooch causes your starter to become sour and can give some undesirable off flavors.
-It can even smell like fingernail polish remover (acetone).
-What has happened is your good bacteria and wild yeasts have run out of food and have started to die off.

 Do Not Despair your Easy Sourdough Starter isn’t ruined

-However, do not despair if you see hooch.
-Even if you see grey or almost black hooch, your starter can be revived.
 The first thing you need to do is pour it off.
-Try to get as much as you can to prevent the off flavors being mixed back in.
-Then you will need to feed your starter a few times over the next few days to revive it enough to bake with.
+Try to pour off as much as you can to prevent the off flavors being mixed back in.

 Confession Time

-This last year, when I was pregnant and exhausted.
-I had very little energy and we survived off of pre-made meals.
-I stuck my starter in the back of our fridge, on the top shelf where its coldest, and forgot about it for probably my entire pregnancy.
-About a week ago I pulled it out and fed it twice a day for a few days and now its so active it wants to be fed 3 or more times a day.
+About a week ago I pulled it out and fed it twice a day for a few days and now its so active it wants to be fed 3 times a day.

 Comment below with your favorite Sourdough recipes or what recipes you would like me to write about.